Acer Predator Helios 300 Gaming Laptop Review: A New Value King

 The hinge construction is mostly plastic, with a portion of the lid’s metal surface wrapping around its bottom.
 Depending on the angle of the hinge, you’ll be able to see a hint of the rear exhaust’s red accents.
 The hinge offers a decent 145° of motion.

 The Acer Predator Helios 300 takes a bare-bones approach to I/O ports.
 On the left, you’ll find a Kensington lock, an RJ-45 LAN port, a USB 3.1 Type-C port, a USB 3.0 port, and an SD card reader.
 On the right, you’ll find a combination headphone/microphone jack, two USB 2.0 ports, and the DC power input.
-Based on the specs, the Helios 300 has enough power to run a VR headset, but the port selection is lacking.
-The HTC Vive is compatible, but the Oculus Rift requires two USB 3.0 ports, so Rift users will need to buy an adapter to plug into their Type-C port.
+Based on the specs, the Helios 300 has enough power to run a VR headset.
+[Editor's note 11/1/2017 10:30 am PT: We've updated this section slightly.
+Previously we reported, in error, that the Helios 300 did not have the ports to support an Oculus Rift HMD.
+It does.]

 Display